 Keywords: Clientelism, typology, client welfare, political ethnography, meta-analysis

-Poor People’s Beliefs and the Dynamics of Clientelism, Journal of Theoretical Politics, accepted January 2021, with Miquel Pellicer, Lindsay Benstead and Ellen Lust.
+Poor People’s Beliefs and the Dynamics of Clientelism, Journal of Theoretical Politics, published online 13 April 2021, co-authored by Miquel Pellicer, Eva Wegner, Lindsay Benstead and Ellen Lust.

 Why do some poor people engage in clientelism while others do not?
 Why does clientelism sometimes take traditional forms and sometimes more instrumental forms?
 We propose a formal model of clientelism that addresses these questions